Dollar heads for biggest monthly drop in a decade as virus fuels U.S. economy fears

 "Disinflationary pressure from the unprecedented hit to demand alongside the strengthening euro will keep pressure on the ECB to deliver further policy stimulus," MUFG analyst Lee Hardman said.

-The dollar's drop this month has given currencies that were hit hard in March and April, when investors rushed for the safety of the greenback as panic over the coronavirus gripped markets, space to rebound.
+The dollar's drop this month has created space for a rebound in currencies hit hard in March, when investors rushed for the safety of the greenback as panic over the coronavirus gripped markets.

-The Swiss franc extended its rally against the dollar, with the U.S. currency losing another 0.3% to 0.9057 francs CHF=EBS, its weakest since early 2015.
+The Swiss franc extended its rally against the dollar, with the U.S. currency at its weakest since early 2015 and last down another 0.1% at 0.9077 francs CHF=EBS.

 U.S. dollar indexhttps://tmsnrt.rs/2CVqUXv